 - People's Choice: $100

-The grad school will arrange for judging panels, drawn from all disciplines.
+The grad school will arrange for judging panels to be drawn from all disciplines.
 We may also include a few non-academic judges from off campus.
 Depending on how many students participate, we will divide the presentations into heats.
-The top 2-3 presentations from each heat would then move on to a finals round.
+The top 2-3 presentations from each heat will then move on to a finals round.

 The judging criteria recommended by the 3MT organization are shown below.

 Comprehension & content

 – Did the presentation provide an understanding of the background to the research question being addressed and its significance?

 – Did the presentation clearly describe the key results of the research, including conclusions?

 – Did the presentation follow a clear and logical sequence?